nat-echlin/nat-echlin.github.io/docs/one.md

 Above is the sanitised repo, completely open sourced.
 It's awful, but it's awful for a reason.

-Originally, the bot was written in Python, and I compiled it into a Windows executable which was sent out to users (what the fuck?).
+Originally, the bot was written in Python, and I compiled it into a Windows executable which was sent out to users.
+Absurd, looking back.
 I gave instructions on how to set up a EC2, people downloaded the bot onto it, stuck in their license key, and they were pretty much done.
 Each user was independent - their bot would scrape Binance, and if it spotted a trade, the bot would execute that trade on ByBit.
 It worked.

 But a google search would've given step by step instructions on how to decompile that exectuable into the raw Python code, and for what was supposed to be a competetive business, that's not acceptable.